SalesPad-LLC/breeze.sharp/README.md

+**This is SalesPad LLC's fork of the IdeaBlade Breeze.Sharp library.
+It's main purpose is to support netstandard 2.0.**

 # ![Breeze.Sharp](http://breeze.github.io/images/logos/BreezeSharpB.png "Breeze.Sharp")

 ### Welcome to **Breeze.Sharp** by [**IdeaBlade**](http://www.ideablade.com "IdeaBlade website"), the data management library for developers of rich client applications written in  **C#, F#, and VB.NET**.

 This repository holds the Breeze assets **for .NET and Xamarin client development**.

 ## Support